AstrobioMike/AstrobioMike.github.io/bash/basics.md

 ---
 <br>
-# What is a plain text file?
+# What's a plain text file?

 The baseline tools of *bash* are mostly useful for what are known as plain text files, also commonly referred to as 'flat' files.
 And I'm just realizing now that formally defining what a 'plain text file' is isn't all that simple.
 There are a few definitions you could check out at the [wiki](https://en.wikipedia.org/wiki/Plain_text) if you are interested, but a simple, working defintion might be something like: a text file that doesn't contain any special formatting characters and can be properly viewed and edited with any standard text editor.